 - Consumption of alcoholic beverages impairs your ability to drive a car or operate machinery and may cause health problems.
 The above statements also hold true for the consumption of controlled substances as identified by the Ohio State Board of Pharmacy and include:

-Applicable legal sanctions under local, state, or federal law for the unlawful use, possession or distribution of illicit drugs or alcohol are set forth in the referenced laws and are available upon request from the Office of the Dean of Students.
+Applicable legal sanctions under local, state, or federal law for the unlawful use, possession or distribution of illicit drugs or alcohol are set forth in the referenced laws and are available upon request from the Office of Community Standards.

 Ohio revised Code Chapters:

-Any student seeking assistance with an alcohol or substance abuse problem should contact the office of the Dean of Students at 614.947.4700 or 877.341.6300.
-Because the University does not offer professional counseling or rehabilitation services, referrals will be made to outside agencies.
-Students are responsible for all costs associated with such services.
+Any student seeking assistance with an alcohol or substance abuse problem should contact the Office of Community Standards at 614-947-4700 or at email@example.com.
+Franklin University does not offer professional counseling or rehabilitation services, but referrals will be made to outside agencies.
+Students are responsible for costs associated with such services.

 Any staff or faculty member who desires assistance with an alcohol or substance abuse problem should consult the appropriate employee manual for information regarding such services.
-Questions or concerns regarding University policies should be addressed to the Director of Human Resources at 614.947.6540.
+Questions or concerns regarding University policies should be addressed to the Executive Director of Human Resources at 614-947-6540.